Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ###### Puncture
-Once per turn, when you hit a creature with an attack that deals **:dmg-prcg: Piercing**{ .dmg-phys } damage, you can reroll one of the attack's damage dice, and you must use the new roll.
+Once per turn, when you hit a creature with an attack that deals **:dmg-prcg: Piercing**{ .dmg-bps } damage, you can reroll one of the attack's damage dice, and you must use the new roll.

 ###### Enhanced Critical
-When you score a Critical Hit that deals **:dmg-prcg: Piercing**{ .dmg-phys } damage to a creature, you can roll one additional damage die when determining the extra **:dmg-prcg: Piercing**{ .dmg-phys } damage the target takes.
+When you score a Critical Hit that deals **:dmg-prcg: Piercing**{ .dmg-bps } damage to a creature, you can roll one additional damage die when determining the extra **:dmg-prcg: Piercing**{ .dmg-bps } damage the target takes.

 ---